Bengaluru Traffic: A Daily Near-Death Experiment

 But will I be alive long enough?

-Mostly auto drivers.
-Cab drivers.
-Private car owners with divine urgency.
+Reckless drivers — on autos, in cabs, in private cars with apparent divine urgency.
 I often want to ask them: what exactly is the emergency?
 Are you responding to a national crisis?
 Will you be handed the keys to an F-22 or an F-35 if you shave off ten seconds?

 No.